F0903/Soundclouder/README.md

 # Soundclouder

-An asynchronous client for the SoundCloud API which requires no Auth Key.
+A minimal asynchronous client for the SoundCloud API which requires no Auth Key.
 You only need a user_id and a client_id, both of which can be gotten by inspecting intercepted requests under the "network" tab in the developer window from any browser.

-Currently, the library is very primitive.
+Currently, the library is very primitive, and does not currently support things like playlists (although planned).
 You can search for songs as normal, and get a list of search results from which you can filter.
 Then you can either choose to get a direct link to the media stream, or you can download it directly by using Media.Download() and making sure to have an FFmpeg executable in the same directory as the library.